 Kim Hamilton Anthony is the 2011 Hall of Faith female inductee.
-As an author, speaker and chaplain for the NFL Miami Dolphins wives, she travels the country as an AIA staff member of Campus Crusade for Christ.
+As an author, speaker and chaplain for the NFL Miami Dolphins wives, she travels the country as an AIA staff member of Cru.

 Kim is also a freelance sports reporter (ESPN) and television host of County Connection in Miami where she interviews a variety of guests.